zvxzdx/runeforge-wiki-ru/specific-guide/vfx/create-Idleparticles-using-idleparticle-packs.md

 If there is any error, you did something wrong, and you should check if you placed the brackets and lines correctly.
 # Written Guide

-Look at the bottom of the page to find a video guide and the downloads.
+0. Download an Idle Particle pack, which you can find at the bottom of the page.

-0. Download an Idle Particle pack, which you can find at the bottom of the page. you can also find a Video Tutorial there
+You can also find a video guide there.

 ---